 - Allow me to repeat what I said when you were here: deal with nature by means of the cylinder, the sphere and the cone, all placed in perspective, so that each side of an object or a plane is directed towards a central point.
 Lines parallel to the horizon give breadth, a section of nature, or if you prefer, of the spectacle spread before our eyes by the ‘Pater Omnipotens Aeterne Deus’ Lines perpendicular tot that horizon give depth.
 But for us men, nature has more depth than surface, hence the need to introduce in our vibrations of light, represented by reds and yellows, enough blue tints to give a feeling of air.

-* Paul Cezanne, source of his artist quotes with information on his paintings, art, technique & life facts: letter to Émile Bernhard, 15 April 1904, as quoted in ”Letters of the great artists – from Blake to Pollock – ”, Richard Friedenthal, Thames and Hudson, London, 1963, p.
-180 (painter of Aix en Provence, famous for his Mont Victoire paintings and from Estaque; Cezanne broke Impressionism + prepared Cubism; more biography facts at the bottom)
+* Paul Cezanne, source of his famous artist quote on … the cylinder, the sphere and the cone, all placed in perspective …, strongly admired by the Cubist painters: letter to Émile Bernhard, 15 April 1904, as quoted in ”Letters of the great artists – from Blake to Pollock – ”, Richard Friedenthal, Thames and Hudson, London, 1963, p.
+180

-* Paul Cezanne, source of his artist quotes with information on his paintings, art, technique & life facts: letter to Émile Bernhard, 23 December 1904, as quoted in ”Letters of the great artists – from Blake to Pollock – ”, Richard Friedenthal, Thames and Hudson, London, 1963, p.
-184 (painter of Aix en Provence, famous for his Mont Victoire paintings and from Estaque; Cezanne broke Impressionism + prepared Cubism; more biography facts at the bottom)
+* Paul Cezanne, his quote on how using color, planes and tones: letter to Émile Bernhard, 23 December 1904, as quoted in ”Letters of the great artists – from Blake to Pollock – ”, Richard Friedenthal, Thames and Hudson, London, 1963, p.
+184

 - The point to be made clear is that, whatever may be our temperament, or our power in the presence of nature, we have to render what we actually see, forgetting everything that appeared before our own time.
 Which, I think, should enable the artist to express his personality to the full, be it large or small.
 Now that I am an old man, about seventy, the sensations of colour which produce light give rise to abstractions that prevent me from covering my canvas, and from trying to define the outlines of objects when their points of contact are tenuous and delicate; with the result that my image or picture is incomplete.
 For another thing, the planes become confused, superimposed; hence Neo-Impressionism, where everything is outlined in black, an error which must be uncompromisingly rejected.
 And nature, if consulted, shows us how to achieve this aim (also Pissarro and Monet emphasized this question of using the primary colors and avoiding black, fh).

-* Paul Cezanne, source of his artist quotes with information on his paintings, art, technique & life facts: a letter to Émile Bernhard, 23 October 1905, as quoted in ”Letters of the great artists – from Blake to Pollock – ”, Richard Friedenthal, Thames and Hudson, London, 1963, p.
-180 (painter of Aix en Provence, famous for his Mont Victoire paintings and from Estaque; Cezanne broke Impressionism + prepared Cubism; more biography facts at the bottom)
+* Paul Cezanne, his artist quote of rejecting French neo-impressionism as a big error in history of painting: a letter to Émile Bernhard, 23 October 1905, as quoted in ”Letters of the great artists – from Blake to Pollock – ”, Richard Friedenthal, Thames and Hudson, London, 1963, p.
+180

 - Alas!
 The memories that are swallowed up in the abyss of the years!
 I’m all alone now+ I would never be able to escape from the self-seeking of human kind anyway.
 Now it’s theft, conceit, infatuation, and now it’s rapine or seizure of one’s production.
 But Nature is very beautiful.
 They can’t take that away from me. (the last conversation Vollard had with Cezanne, fh)

-* Paul Cezanne, source of his artist quotes with information on his paintings, art, technique & life facts: a conversation in Cézanne’s studio in Aix, the End of 1905; as quoted in “Cézanne”, by Ambroise Vollard, Dover publications Inc. New York, 1984, p.
-112 (painter of Aix en Provence, famous for his Mont Victoire paintings and from Estaque; Cezanne broke Impressionism + prepared Cubism; more biography facts at the bottom)
+* his artist quote on memory in his life as an old man: a conversation in Cézanne’s studio in Aix, the End of 1905; as quoted in “Cezanne”, by Ambroise Vollard, Dover publications Inc. New York, 1984, p.
+112

 - I still work with difficulty, but I seem to get along.
 That is the important thing to me.
 Sensations form the foundation of my work, and they are imperishable, I think.
 Moreover, I am getting rid of that devil who, as you know, used to stand behind me and forced me at will to “imitate”; he’s not even dangerous any more. (a week later Cezanne died, fh)